StackShareStackShare

 In Summary, AWS Elastic Load Balancing (ELB) and Docker differ in terms of deployment, scaling, architecture, portability, management, and cost considerations.
 ELB focuses on infrastructure level load balancing, whereas Docker focuses on containerization and deployment of applications.

-Decisions about AWS Elastic Load Balancing (ELB) and Docker
+Advice on Docker, AWS Elastic Load Balancing (ELB)

 lxd/lxc and Docker aren't congruent so this comparison needs a more detailed look; but in short I can say: the lxd-integrated administration of storage including zfs with its snapshot capabilities as well as the system container (multi-process) approach of lxc vs. the limited single-process container approach of Docker is the main reason I chose lxd over Docker.